 An ‘obsession’ is a distressing thought that occurs to a person.
 The thought is distressing because it’s associated with the possibility of making an irreversible mistake that has permanent consequences (for further discussion, see here.)

-‘Compulsions’ are things a person does to make sure that doesn’t happen.
+‘Compulsions’ are anything the person does to make sure they don’t make that irreversible mistake.

 Now, you might think that the question of whether rumination is an obsession or a compulsion is just a matter of semantics, but actually it has crucial, practical implications for treatment:

-- First, in Exposure with Response Prevention (ERP, the treatment for OCD), we ask the patient to let the obsession be there, while refraining from doing any compulsions.
-Thus, when people mistakenly identify rumination as an obsession, they think that they are supposed to allow it to persist.
-This means they are actually doing a compulsion on purpose, and doing compulsions is what maintains OCD, so they don’t get better.
+- First, in Exposure with Response Prevention (ERP, the treatment for OCD), patients are asked to let the obsession be there while refraining from doing a compulsion.
+Thus, when people mistakenly identify rumination as an obsession, they think that they are supposed to allow this thought process to persist.
+They therefore end up continuing to do this compulsion on purpose, and they don’t get better.